 Another starting point is to understand the different types of airlines and what they look for when recruiting crew.
 There are basically 3 main types of airlines that you need to be know about:

 These airlines offer short-haul routes (flights of less then 3 hours) and consequently do not offer “stop-overs” (staying over at the destination).
 The other thing is that they tend to offer lower wages than the other airline types.
 Despite that, they can offer you a great chance to break into the industry when you’re younger (Easyjet take people from the age of 18, whereas many other airlines require you to be 21).
 To get a really good idea what you’d need to do to get a job with Easyjet click here.

 These are flights that are part of a package holidays.
 Package holidays are put together by tour operators who package flights, accommodation and transfers together and sell them through travel agents or on their website at one price (you learn something every day!).
-The two largest European charter airline companies are Thomson Airways and Thomas Cook and both start their peak recruiting around November for the following summer season ( May to Oct).
+Charter companies normally start their peak recruiting around November for the following summer season ( May to Oct).
 On the plus side it’s a great way to break into the industry at 18 and there are also some limited opportunities to stop-over on long-haul routes (flights of more than 8 hours).
 On the down side contracts are normally only seasonal (May – Oct) and wages can be lower.

 Full Service Airlines